Frequently Asked Questions:

 - Where can I have a container placed?

 * Containers are to be placed on a hard level surface.
-(Gravel, Concrete, Asphalt, ect.)
-Overhead tree limbs and power lines may inhibit placement as well.
+(Gravel, Concrete, Asphalt, etc.) Overhead tree limbs and power lines may inhibit placement as well.

 - Will the container damage my driveway?

 * Containers have rear wheels that help prevent damage upon loading and unloading.
-We can however set containers on runners to protect your desired placement location.
-These runners would however need to be supplied by the homeowner.
+We can, however, set containers on runners to protect your desired placement location.
+These runners would, however, need to be supplied by the homeowner.
 Such runners are encouraged for placement on asphalt.
-(Plywood, 2x6x8, ect.)
+(Plywood, 2x6x8, etc.)